dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 CORS (Cross-Origin Resource Sharing) can be configured to allow browser apps to send telemetry to the dashboard.

 By default, browser apps are restricted from making cross domain API calls.
 This impacts sending telemetry to the dashboard because the dashboard and the browser app are always on different domains.
-Configuring CORS in the .NET Aspire dashboard removes the restriction and allows browser apps with the [OpenTelemetry SDK for JavaScript](https://opentelemetry.io/docs/languages/js/) to send telemetry directly to the dashboard OTLP HTTP endpoint.

-Using CORS, the dashboard and browser telemetry together is demonstrated in the [browser telemetry](https://github.com/dotnet/aspire/tree/main/playground/BrowserTelemetry) sample.

 To configure CORS, use the `Dashboard:Otlp:Cors` section and specify the allowed origins and headers:

 ```json
 {